tzcnt/TooManyCooks/README.md

 - simple and clear path to integrate with 3rd-party executors/event loops

 It provides:
-- a blazing fast lock-free work-stealing thread pool (`ex_cpu`) that supports both coroutines and regular functors
+- a blazing fast, lock-free, work-stealing, continuation-stealing thread pool (`ex_cpu`)
 - automatic, hardware-optimized thread configuration via [hwloc](https://www.open-mpi.org/projects/hwloc/)
 - network I/O, file I/O, and timers support by integration with Asio (via :octocat: [tmc-asio](https://github.com/tzcnt/tmc-asio))
 - support for multiple task priority levels
+- support for both coroutines and regular functors in most APIs
 - a suite of utility functions for fluently interacting with tasks, awaitables, and executors
 - a suite of async data and control structures
 - a global executor instance so you can submit work from anywhere